-Our students ahve been acting as classroom assistants at St John’s Primary (Caterham) regularly through the Spring and Summer terms.
-They have been involved in a variety of activities, but mainly focussed on assisting in the teaching of English and Maths.
+Our students have been acting as classroom assistants at St John’s Primary (Caterham) regularly through the Spring and Summer terms.
+They have been involved in a variety of activities, but mainly focused on assisting in the teaching of English and Maths.

 Some St John’s Year four, five and six pupils visiting Caterham to attend a weekly drama club in our Performing Arts Centre.
 These sessions are run by Caterham students and culminate in a performance in the Deayton Theatre.
 ImpactEd recorded increases in teamworking and extraversion, and an increase in openness of 14%.

 Year 6 students form St John’s with strong prior attainment have been attending weekly Maths sessions at Caterham.
 They have been working on problem solving and higher order thinking skills.

 Furzefield pupils have been visiting Caterham School weekly in the summer term to explore coding with our IT department.
 Some of their year six pupil’s have joined pupils from St John’s for Maths lessons focussing beyond the curriculum – working smart and problem solving.
 Participating students showed an increase in the three metrics measured by ImpactEd – Growth Mindset, openness and motivation.
 The increase in Growth Mindset was particularly significant at 5.2% and students showed a 5% increase in academic attainment.